 — a Beamforming Report Poll frame followed after SIFS by a PPDU containing one or more VHT Compressed Beamforming frames

-Multiple frames may be transmitted in an EDCA TXOP that was acquired following the rules in 10.24.2.4 (Obtaining an EDCA TXOP) if there is more than one frame pending in the primary AC for which the channel has been acquired.
-However, those frames that are pending in other ACs shall not be transmitted in this EDCA TXOP except when sent in a VHT or (11ah)S1G MU PPDU with TXVECTOR parameter NUM_USERS > 1 and if allowed by the rules in 10.24.2.7 (Sharing an EDCA TXOP).
+Multiple frames of the primary AC may be transmitted in an EDCA TXOP that was acquired following the rules in 10.24.2.4 (Obtaining an EDCA TXOP).
+Frames that are pending in other ACs shall not be transmitted in this EDCA TXOP except when permitted by the rules in 10.24.2.7 (Sharing an EDCA TXOP).